arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET DATE TIME VALUE` command <!-- REF _command_.VP_SET_DATE_TIME_VALUE.Summary -->assigns a specified date and time value to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with [VP Cell](#vp-cell) or [VP Column](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.

 The *dateValue* parameter specifies a date value to be assigned to the *rangeObj*.

 The *timeValue* parameter specifies a time value (expressed in seconds) to be assigned to the *rangeObj*.

 The optional *formatPattern* defines a pattern for the *dateValue* and *timeValue* parameters.
-For information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](apx_vpCellFormat.md) section.
+For information on patterns and formatting characters, please refer to the [4D View Pro Cell Format](vpConfig.md#cell-format) section.

 #### Example